programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 {"apikey":"YOUR_API_KEY","success":true,"requestNumber":999,"itemsCount":12,"totalResults":1967341,
 ```

-You read literally: “apikey” is your API key.
-Your API access is successful, and you get 1967431 results.
-We can ignore what requestNumber is, but only the first 12 items (records) are returned (to avoid flood of data).
+You read literally: `“apikey”` is your API key.
+Your API access is `success`ful, and you get `1967431` results.
+We can ignore what `requestNumber` is, but only the first `12` items (records) are returned (to avoid flood of data).
 After that, you have actual data (i.e. 12 items).

 In order to organise data, Europeana uses a particular format/structure, called **[JSON (JavaScript Object Notation)](http://json.org/)**.
 The data are wrapped with curly brackets (which is called **Object**).
-It always starts with { and ends with }.
+It always starts with `{` and ends with `}`.
 Inside, the data are represented with pairs of strings.
-Each pair has two components separated by a colon (:).
+Each pair has two components separated by a colon (`:`).
 For instance, `"totalResults":1967341`.
 We call this format **name-value pair**.
 Name is `“totalResults”` and `1967341` is data value.
 The former is a kind of intex to be used to retrieve the latter (data value).
-If there are more than one pair, name-value pairs are separated by comma (,).
+If there are more than one pair, name-value pairs are separated by comma (`,`).
 To sum up, the simplest JSON data look like:
 ```
 {
 “name 1”: “value 1”,